apache/james-project/src/adr/0067-quota-for-jmap-uploads.md

 (namely because of counters consistency level ONE usage and non-idempotence causing the driver not to retry failed updates).
 We thus need a corrective task in order to recompute the current values.

 Care needs to be taken with concurrency.
-Given the nature of ths quota, we expect data races (because 100MB of stoage space is not much, exceeding the quota should be considered a regular operation.
+Given the nature of the quota, we expect data races (because 100MB of storage space is not much, exceeding the quota should be considered a regular operation.
 Clients uploading files parallely might trigger data races upon older data deletion).
 In practice this means:
  - Be eventually consistent and cleanup data after the upload returns as upfront quota validation with JMAP upload